 In the anaesthetic room there were machines called monitors to help look after me all the time.
-One of my parents could come with me into the room.
+My mum came with me into the room.

-Then when I was asleep my parents waited for me.
-I knew they weren't far away.
+Then when I was asleep she went to wait for me.
+I knew she wasn't far away.